kingston-hackSpace/Audio_Recording/ISD1820_Voice_Recoder.md

 Infinite looping will work like:

-- if the PLAYE button is pressed once, the track will loop.
+- Pressing PLAYE triggers the audio, which now loops continuously.

-- while the PLEYL button is pressed, the track will loop.
+- Holding PLAYL also plays the audio in a continuous loop, stopping only when the button is released.

 ----
 ### Change storage capacity